-Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using its processing technology, for use in lithium ion batteries.
-Nano One will continue to develop High Voltage Cobalt Free Cathode Materials with the support of NRC-IRAP approved funding of up to \$222,857 towards further development.
+Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using its processing technology, for use in lithium ion batteries including the development of high voltage cobalt free cathode materials.

-Nano One will continue to collaborate with NORAM and BCRI to operate the pilot plant to demonstrate the production of lithium ion battery cathode powders and to demonstrate technology improvements as they arise.
-The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM.
-Nano One will continue to provide preliminary output and optimization of cathode materials.
-Nano One will also continue the evaluation of other next generation lithium ion battery materials as dictated by commercial interests.
-Nano One intends to ramp up the internal testing requirements with test cell assembly and electrochemical characterization.
+Nano One will continue to collaborate with NORAM and BCRI on the design of its the pilot plant to demonstrate the production of lithium ion battery cathode powders and to demonstrate technology improvements as they arise.
+Nano One will continue to provide test samples and will continue to optimize cathode materials for third party evaluation purposes.
+Nano One is continuing to ramp up its internal testing, cell assembly and electrochemical characterization capabilities.